Basic Deep De La Riva Guard: a BJJ Sweeps Tutorial

 This second technique starts out exactly the same way as the first one, but instead of planting your foot on their hip initially, you're going to put your right foot in as a hook.
 This hook will prove extremely useful in a variety of situations, and this first sweep is the simplest one.

 After trying to push my opponent forward (as in the previous sweep), when he reacts back, I just take him in that direction, blocking his far leg with my "deep" hook, and elevating with the other hook.
 This is an extremely simple, efficient sweep.
 You pretty much fall right into the pass, too.
+Note: this is similar in theory to the sickle/tripod combination, outlined in How to Do a Tripod Sweep.

 Technique #2: DLR/X against standing